natebrennand/cpp_collections/README.md

 #### Collection\<T\>::size()

-Returns an `int` with the current size of the collection.
+Returns an `int` with the current size of the Collection.

 #### Collection\<T\>::head()